Industry in Eurozone

 Eurozone - Industry

-On an annual basis, industrial production contracted for the first time in a year and a half, falling 0.1% in July and contrasting June’s 2.3% reading.
-Meanwhile, annual average industrial production growth fell to 3.1% from 3.4%.
+On an annual basis, industrial production growth slid from 1.1% in August to 0.9% in September.
+Meanwhile, annual average industrial production growth fell to 2.6% from 2.9% in August.

-FocusEconomics Consensus Forecast panelists see industrial production expanding 2.3% in 2018, which is unchanged from last month’s forecast.
-For 2019, panelists see industrial production growth at 2.1%.
+FocusEconomics Consensus Forecast panelists see industrial production expanding 1.9% in 2019, which is down 0.1 percentage points from last month’s forecast.
+For 2020, panelists see industrial production growth at 1.6s%.

 Eurozone - Industry Data